umbrellaHack/bioscanner/README.md

 # bioscanner
 # Umbrella Hack
-#"Hackers for vitals' trackers"
-#This product is a bracelet worn by the user that takes the vitals and based on spikes in their vitals, it will run a program that goes through all possible illnesses a person could have and returns the most probable of illnesses or issues with the users health.
+# Project Name: Bioscanner (Undecided)
+# Team Members:
+# Ali Mirzakhalili - 300288698
+# Valeriy Popov -
+# Saja Elkurtehi -
+# Patrick Igiraneza -
+# Dina Baccar -
+#This product is a bracelet worn by the user that is always scanning the entire body.
+The bracelete informs the user of their health on the inside, and outside.
+It knows everything going on with your body: blood pressure, vitamin levels, infections, and so much more!